-In addition, so AUPSA may corroborate the above information, it is necessary to send the legible scanned copy of all labels.
-The originals of such documents shall be presented at the AUPSA's Registry office, within a period of 30 working days.
+In addition, so AUPSA may corroborate the above information, it is necessary to send legible scanned copy of all labels.
+The originals of such documents shall be presented at AUPSA's Registry office, within a period of 30 working days, starting from the online application submission date.
+Lately, AUPSA has been requesting the scanned image of the bar code of the product.